hingebase/mahoraga/docs/tutorial.md

         Command `uvw` requires uv version 0.7.9 or later.

-For better performance, you can set up another server (for example Nginx) in front of Mahoraga.
+For better performance, you can set up another server (for example [Nginx][11]) in front of Mahoraga.
 Packages cached on disk can be served within that server, so that subsequent requests won't go to Mahoraga again.
-In a future version, `mahoraga new` will generate Nginx configuration files out of the box.
+You can find the following Nginx configuration files in `~/.mahoraga/nginx`:

+- `nginx.conf`: Top-level configuration file for direct use.
+- `mahoraga.conf`: A snippet intended to be included in the `http` ^[:octicons-link-external-16:][12]^ block of another file.

+!!! note

+    The `nginx` package from Anaconda is outdated and unmaintained.
+    Please install nginx with the system-level package manager for your operating system, or compile it from source.
+To start the Nginx server, simply run `nginx -c ~/.mahoraga/nginx/nginx.conf`.
+When configuring the clients, make sure they don't communicate with Mahoraga directly, but through Nginx.
 ## Client Configuration
 !!! note